SSIS Slowly Changing Dimension Type 1

 STEP 7 – Slowly Changing Dimension Columns: This is the main page in this whole wizard.

 • Dimension Columns: Columns available in the Dimension table will be available in this section.
 Select the columns that you want to select for Change Type.
-Here, we are choosing the Birth date, and Email Address columns as Fixed attributes and Department Name as changing attribute
+Here, we choose the Birth date and Email Address columns as Fixed attributes and Department Name as changing attributes.

 • Change Type: Select the change type.
-Here, we are keeping the default Fixed attribute as change type for Birth date, Email Address columns, and Department Name as changing attribute.
+Here, we keep the default Fixed attribute as change type for a Birth date, Email Address columns, and Department Name as changing attribute.

 SSIS Slowly Changing Dimension Type 1 - 11